Caiit/Personal_Teaching_Aid/PROGRESS.md

 ## 10-03-2017
 Added the listening gif and fixed the style of the robot/program indication images, also linked this to the program so that the right version of the program starts when an image is clicked.

+## 13-03-2017
+Implemented an input field where the user can give the robot's IP address.

 Implement:
 - Found an error: if the answer that has to be given is 0, the GUI gives an error
 - Robot says "Hello", "I don't know you yet", etc.

-## 13-03-2017
-Implemented an input field where the user can give the robot's IP address.
+- English language option?
+- Nao gives the student feedback at the end of the session based on the student's level update: "Well done!" \*Nao cheers\* or "I bet it will go better next time"